By: David Roberge on August 9th, 2022

 Why Hand-Wrapping Pallets is Losing You Money

-Lower Productivity, Higher Cost
+Hand-Wrapping Pallets Equals Lower Productivity And Higher Cost

 Manual wrapping in your production line is not efficient for higher volume manufacturers.
 While the rest of your line may be pumping out finished goods ready to be palletized, the workers at the end of the production line are literally running around in circles to meet targets.

 Significant productivity increases can be seen with the automation of your end-of-line packaging solutions.
 Even with a minor upgrade to a semi-automatic pallet wrapper, it is possible to see increases of 100% or more.

 A customer evaluated their productivity around palletizing and found that their employees spent an average of four minutes wrapping a single pallet by hand.
 Talk about getting the spins at work!
 Two of their employees were wrapping 125 pallets each per week.

 By upgrading to a semi-automatic pallet wrapper, they cut the time spent wrapping a pallet in half to 2 minutes, ultimately cutting over 8 hours per week in labor costs and getting their products out the door much faster.

 It's been proven that hand wrapping doesn't protect as much as wrapping machinery due to how tightly and consistently automated pallet wrapping machinery can secure and safeguard products compared to a person.